 On October 2013 I started an integral research in San Francisco (Mexico) to investigate on how to use ibogaine as a therapeutic tool for transformative practice.
 The research applies multiple methodologies, which generate innovative and effective perspectives by using 1st, 2nd and 3rd person methods, combining the strengths of qualitative and quantitative data from each method while attempting to minimize the weaknesses.

 The 1st person method is a four-month study on my experience of an ibogaine treatment, an exploration into the alternative state induced by ibogaine and the integration of the experience and changes in behavior.
 For the 2nd person method I interviewed four ibogaine providers (of detox and psycho-spiritual treatments) to learn about their approach and treatment’s protocols.
 The 3rd person method included surveying 76 individuals that have experienced an ibogaine treatment, to learn about the experiences, integration practices, behavior changes and aftercare.

-Some of the preliminary results from the 1st, 2nd and 3rd methods, uncovered the following key themes related to the experience of a treatment:
+Some of the preliminary results from the 1st-, 2nd— and 3rd-person methods, uncovered the following key themes related to the experience of a treatment:

-The results related to 2nd method, the ibogaine providers’ approach to treatment show in common these themes, located in the upper left (inside of individual: feelings, thoughts, etc.) and upper right quadrants (outside of individual: physical body, biology, behavior, etc.) (Wilber, 2000):
+The results related to 2nd method, the ibogaine providers’ approach to treatment show in common these themes, located in the upper left and upper right quadrants (Wilber’s AQAL):

 1. Importance to develop trust with client